Beedeeboom/youneek-mind/README.md

         4. Pastel - gem "pastel", "~> 0.7.3"

         Pastel is required for the use of colour with the TTY-font.
 It is also used emphasize strings with dynamic background colours or underlines.

+        5. Test-Unit - gem "test-unit", "~> 3.3"

+        Test-Unit is used to ensure code runs without errors.

 * REMOTE GIT REPOSITORY: